Basic Blogging Don’ts Code Of Conduct That Must Be Followed

 Besides, I think blocking Content in a way may upset the Audience too.
 Suppose a Commenter wants to Copy/Paste a portion of what they liked about our Blog Post, we should be courteous to let them right?
 They could say something like: “Quote” I really liked this Quote you had, it helped uplift my lack of motivation greatly.
 Thanks.
 Plus, I think it makes for better user-experience too.

 Don’t block people from Copying your Content.
-This can also block Search Engines and that Websites that block the highlighting of Content and copying of it always lead to lower rankings.
+This can also block Search Engines and those Websites that block the highlighting of Content and copying of it always lead to lower rankings.

 If you take something from someone that doesn’t belong to you nor have had asked if you may borrow it by asking permission.
 Then clearly in terms of grabbing Content elsewhere and claiming it to your own.
 That’s stealing!
 Google does not approve of this and to them it looks bad in 2 ways.